Network Traffic Analysis

 Volume-based Measurement: This technique quantifies the amount of data transmitted across the network during a specific period.
 Tools for volume-based measurement include SNMP (Simple Network Management Protocol).
 SNMP-based tools monitor and manage network devices and their functions, providing insights into device performance and traffic volumes.

 In addition, network packet brokers (NPBs) and traffic visibility solutions are used for traffic measurement.
-These tools aggregate traffic from different network segments, filter and decode packets, and provide a unified view of network traffic.
+These network analysis tools aggregate traffic from different network segments, filter and decode packet data, and provide a unified view of network traffic.

 Methods of Network Traffic Analysis